seancorfield/dot-clojure/README.md

 * Starts an [nREPL Server](https://nrepl.org/), if present on the classpath.

 As of v1.1.0, can start a Rebel Readline REPL and an nREPL Server together.

+As of v1.4.2, includes the `rephrase` nREPL middleware to rephrase error messages into more beginner-friendly versions.

 _Note 1: since the `repl.clj` code uses `requiring-resolve`, it requires at least Clojure 1.10.0!_